justinsmorganHHC/custom-smooch-web-ui/README.md

 - See the documentation for [`Smooch.getUser`](https://github.com/smooch/smooch-web#getuser).
 This method gives you access to the complete user record that Smooch stores.

-OK, let's write HTML to 1) conversation view and 2) display our user ID:
+OK, let's write HTML to 1) display the conversation, and 2) display our user ID:

 ```html
 <p>User ID: <span id="user-id"></span></p>